Understanding Fact Recall in Language Models: Why Two-Stage Training Encourages Memorization but Mixed Training Teaches Knowledge: Preliminaries

 \textbf{Factual Knowledge:} We define a fact as a triple $(s, r, a)$ that maps a subject entity $s$ and a relation type $r$ to an attribute $a$.
 For example, $(\textit{Barack Obama, wasBornOn, August-4-1961})$.
 We present each fact in two natural language formats: a \textit{biographical statement} (BIO) and a \textit{question–answer} pair (QA).
 In the BIO format, the fact is expressed as a declarative sentence (e.g., \textit{Barack Obama's life journey began on August 4, 1961}).
 In the QA format, the fact is expressed as a question about the subject, with the attribute as the answer (e.g., \textit{Q: What is the birth date of Barack Obama?
-A: August 4, 1961}). \textbf{Fact Recall:} In fact recall tasks, when asked a question about a subject–relation pair $(s, r)$, the model needs to recall the corresponding fact and output the attribute $a$~\cite{ghosal2024understanding,heinzerling-inui-2021-language}.
+A: August 4, 1961}).